-Unsolicited electronic commercial communications (spam) are not allowed in Russia.
-A sender may send electronic commercial communications only with the addressee's prior consent and must immediately stop sending on the recipient's request.
+Under Federal Law No. 38-FZ on Advertising (March 13, 2006) (Advertising Law), a sender may send electronic commercial communications only with the addressee's prior consent and must immediately stop sending on the recipient's request.
 Failure to comply with these requirements can lead to different types of liability, including administrative liability.
-(Articles 18(1) and 38, Federal Law No. 38-FZ of March 13, 2006 on Advertising.)
+(Articles 18(1) and 38, Advertising Law.)